Indonesia sentences Briton to 6 months for slapping official

 - Federal prosecutors subpoena Trump's inaugural committee

+She was arrested before the trial in a shopping mall after failing to appear in court several times.

+“This is a sham court who was only listening to the dirty prosecutor who did not bring me to the court for six months,” said Taqaddas, who is seeking an appeal.

-During the trial that began in December, Taqaddas, who pleaded not guilty, said the video had been edited.
+During the trial that began in December, Taqaddas pleaded not guilty and said the video had been edited.

+She was charged with violent behavior against a government official and prosecutors had sought a sentence of one year in prison.

+“Indonesia is a criminal country.
+Indonesian law is corrupt.
+Indonesian judges are corrupt,” Taqaddas shouted as two officials escorted her from the court.
+“No lawyer was provided.
+Indonesian immigration is corrupt,” she said.